gauravarya77/DNA-hinge-simulations/README.md

 ini.in: Input files for the relaxation process

+ini_demo: A quick startup for setting up simulation from a caDNAno output json file

 Movie.mp4: Movie of 100-μs-long dynamics of the 0b hinge captured from MD simulations